 Bras Basah MRT station has three exits leading to ground level (A, D and E).
 Exit A and E are equipped with escalators, while Exit D is a flight of steps.
 Exits B and C connect to the Singapore Management University (SMU)’s Li Ka Shing Library, where public lifts within the building provide the only form of disabled access to street level in the vicinity.
-SMU’s publically-accessible Basement Concourse seamlessly connects to other parts of the campus.
+SMU’s publicly-accessible Basement Concourse seamlessly connects to other parts of the campus.

 |A||No||Queen Street||Bras Basah Road, Bras Basah Complex, National Library, Singapore Art Museum, Oxford Hotel, Royals at Queens Hotel, Hotel Grand Pacific, Victoria Hotel, Carlton Hotel, Kum Yan Methodist Church, Church of Saints Peter and Paul, Cathedral of the Good Shepherd, NTUC Trade Union House, NTUC Income Centre, CHIJMES, SMU Administration Building|